softwaremill/macwire/README.md

 You can run the example with `sbt examples-scalatra/run` and going to [http://localhost:8080](http://localhost:8080).

-Note that the `scopes` subproject does not depend on MacWire core, and can be used stand-alone with manual wiring or any other frameworks.
+Note that the `runtime` subproject does not depend on MacWire core, and can be used stand-alone with manual wiring or any other frameworks.

 Instance maps